jambonz/jambonz-infrastructure/packer/jambonz-sbc-sip-rtp/README.md

 # packer-jambonz-sbc-sip-rtp

+**This packer script is deprecated.
+If clustering, use separate amis for SBC-IP and SBC-RTP**

 A [packer](https://www.packer.io/) template to build an AMI containing everything needed to run the SBC functionality of jambonz,

 ## Installing